Training for electoral early warning and early response actors

 LIMITATIONS AND CHALLENGES

-Political Sensitivity: Early warning systems may deal with sensitive political issues, leading to potential pushback from stakeholders which may impact the training and those in the training if a sense of legitimacy and credibility is called into question from the onset.
+Political sensitivity: Early warning systems may deal with sensitive political issues, leading to potential pushback from stakeholders, which may impact the training and its participants if a sense of legitimacy and credibility is called into question from the onset.
 The trainings can serve as a push factor if done collaboratively.

 RESOURCES